adelsz/pgtyped/docs-new/docs/sql-file.md

 3. Each query must be a single SQL statement that ends with a semicolon.
 4. Queries can contain parameters.
 Parameters should start with a colon, ex. `:paramName`.
 5. Annotations can include param expansions if needed using the `@param` tag.
+6. Parameters can be forced to be not nullable using an exclamation mark `:paramName!`.

 ## Parameter expansions